FoldingText/foldingtext.github.com/posts/releases/_posts/2015-10-08-foldingtext-2.1-release.md

 - Added MultiMarkdown processor for Copy as (RTF, HTML, LaTex) conversions.
 End results is the Edit > Copy as options all work much better now
 - Fixed escape key removes multiple cursors if used instead of doing autocomplete

-Going forward Mutahhir Ali, who also worked with me to create FoldingText, will maintain FoldingText focusing on bug fixes and keeping it working into the future.
+Going forward Mutahhir Ali, who also worked with me to create FoldingText, will maintain FoldingText.
+Mutahhir will focus on bug fixes and keeping FoldingText working into the future.